 The ancient Egyptian beautiful paintings were created to make the afterlife of the deceased more pleasant.
 The paintings showed many images from normal life like hunting and fishing with close-up landscape backgrounds of reeds and water.
 They were painted on temple walls & tombs and held many themes like their journey to the afterlife or the deceased standing in front of Osiris or showcase the activities the deceased was involved in. the paintings were made in a very unique manner as they showed a profile view or a side view of the animal or a person at the same time.

 Most of the ancient Egyptian artifacts were constructed to represent the ancient Egyptian gods, the divine kings, and queens in the most extravagant, massive, and magnificent manner.
 The statues were built in order to give eternal life to the kings and queens and to enable the public to see them in a physical form.
 They were created following certain rules as the male statues were darker than the female ones.
 In the seated statues hands were required to be placed on the knee, as for the appearance of the gods, each god and goddess appearance was governed by specific rules.

 There is no better place on earth that can offer a deeper look at the beautiful core of ancient art than Egypt.
-You have this once-in-a-lifetime chance with our Egypt travel packages to explore the majestic monuments and artifacts of ancient Egypt, through the enchanting cities of Cairo, Luxor, and Aswan through an unforgettable Nile river cruise on the life force of this heavenly country.
+You have this once-in-a-lifetime chance with our holiday packages to Egypt to explore the majestic monuments and artifacts of ancient Egypt, through the enchanting cities of Cairo, Luxor, and Aswan through an unforgettable Nile cruise holiday on the life force of this heavenly country.